filsedla/dbtool/readme.md

 # Dbtool
 A MySQL database structure dumping tool.
-It dumps table structure, views, triggers, functions and procedures.
+It dumps tables structure, views, triggers, functions and procedures.

 ## Installation
 1) Add Dbtool to your project using [Composer](http://getcomposer.org/):